 Ready for this one-step sriracha peanut sauce?
 Simply add all the ingredients to a food processor and blend!
 Yes, it's truly THAT easy to make this vegan peanut sauce.

-This sauce is decently thick without water which is why I like to add in 1-2 Tbsp of water.
+This sauce is decently thick without water which is why I like to add in 1-2 tablespoon of water.
 However, that's totally optional so adjust this sauce to your preferred thickness.

 Also, I do want to note that this recipe only makes enough sauce to coat the tofu.
 If you are looking to have extra sauce to drizzle on veggies, rice noodles, or just to save for later- I recommend doubling the recipe.